What is a Registered Agent?

 - View service of process by month, lawsuit type, or jurisdiction

 - Paperless service of process management tools

 Nevada Privacy Enhancements

 Nevada is the premier jurisdiction for individuals looking for business privacy.
-With Anderson’s Officer Nominee Service, we provide your complete business owner, manager, officer, or director anonymity.
+With Anderson Advisors’ unlimited nominee, your business owner, manager, officer, or director are provided complete anonymity.
 Your business is protected behind the legal shield of our law firm.
 Your personal information will not be made available to the public.
-This keeps your name and address away from prying eyes, annoying solicitors, junk mail, and anyone else who accesses the Secretary of State’s database for various reasons, as sometimes those reasons are not for your benefit.
+This keeps your name and address away from prying eyes, annoying solicitors, junk mail, and anyone else who accesses the Secretary of State’s database for various reasons since, sometimes, those reasons are not for your benefit.

 - Nominee manager for LLCs

 Wow, what an amazing event!
 It was packed with so much knowledge and information.
 Just when you think you have thought of every aspect of protection for your personal portfolio, you learn something new.
 I would highly recommend anyone check out Anderson Advisors.
 Their entire team was very kind, caring, and attentive to all our questions.
 I am very excited to be working with them going forward into 2020 and beyond!!

 Your Custom Entity Blueprint